 Since the 1960s, King's has been highly successful in encouraging applications from the state sector.
 We are pleased that many of our applicants continue to come from state schools.
 You should understand, however, that we judge all applicants on the same academic grounds.
 We welcome applications from strong candidates, regardless of their background, school type, or country of origin.

-- Applying with limited support or advice
+- You're applying with limited support or advice

-- Information for ethnic minority applicants
+- You're from an ethnic minority

 - To find out more, please contact the Undergraduate Admissions Office